 You can install multiple packages at the same time like this:

-So you install a package only once (for each R version), or once in a while (to get updates), but you load a package every time you start a new R session (script) that needs it.
+So you install a package only once (for each R version), or once in a while (to get updates), but you load (check it out from the library) a package every time you start a new R session (script) that needs it.

 It has become quite common to use the